Rehab Select Blog

 Prevention

 First, it’s essential to screen anyone with COPD for heart disease, since the conditions so commonly exist hand-in-hand.
-Early recognition and prevention are important for the best possible outcomes with COPD and heart disease.
+Early recognition and prevention are important for the best possible outcomes of all patients, especially those with congestive heart failure and COPD.

 If your doctor hasn’t mentioned it already, ask them about heart disease testing at your next appointment.
 If your doctor requests a CT scan for your lungs, for example, he or she can check for calcium buildup in the lungs at the same time.
 Also, make sure to report any new or lingering COPD and heart disease symptoms you experience.